 By Sarah DiGregorio.

 Moved by her daughter’s premature birth, Sarah DiGregorio wrote a thorough and thoughtful inquiry into care for premature babies.
-In the past hundred years, major advancements have been made.
-More babies and smaller babies can survive.
-Beyond the medical science, how we care for babies and their families speaks the most about our own capabilities as human beings.
+In the past hundred years, major advancements have been made so that more babies and smaller babies can survive.
+Beyond the medical science, though, how we care for babies and their families speaks the most about our own capabilities as human beings.

 How are we supporting the growing environment of families?